California Lemon Lawlemonlaw2019-07-15T00:15:26-07:00

 Consumer Relief Under CA Lemon Laws

-What happens when you win your California Lemon Law case?
-If you can prove that your vehicle has a material defect and is a lemon, you are either owed a replacement vehicle (an identical make or model or a comparable make and model) or a reimbursement of your costs.
+What happens when you win your Lemon Law case in CA?
+If you can prove that your vehicle has a material defect and is a lemon, you are either owed a replacement vehicle (an identical make or model or a comparable make and model) or reimbursement of your costs.
 Any reimbursement may include your down payment, your sales tax, your financing costs, and your vehicle registration fees.
 If you have leased your car, you are owed either a new car to lease or your lease payments and related fees.

 It is important to your case to keep all paperwork and receipts regarding your vehicle and its costs.
 This is true even if you don’t currently believe you’ve bought or leased and new or used lemon!

 Schedule a Free, Private Case Review with Doug Law Today

 Owning a lemon can be expensive, frustrating, and even dangerous – don’t do it for a day longer than you have to.
 If you think that you might be in the possession of a lemon and you would like to know if you can get a refund or a replacement, we can help.
-Attorney Doug D. Law and his legal team are committed to helping residents throughout the state know their rights and get compensation after dealing with a defective car, truck, boat, RV, or motorhome.
+Doug D. Law and his legal team are committed to helping residents throughout the state know their rights and get compensation after dealing with a defective car, truck, boat, RV, or motorhome.
 To learn more about our legal services, to ask a question, or to reserve a free case review, please contact our offices today by filling out this online form or by calling (888) 246-0276.